quickintegrate/docs/docs/Core Development/Triggers/DB Event.md

 **DB trigger** is available to get the records from DB for newly created records.

->When we Login to Quick Integration Platform to get started.
+>Login to Quick Integration Platform to get started.

 >Click on **Manage** Option >> **Projects** >> **Create** to create the new project